skills/introduction-to-repository-management/.github/steps/4-prepare-for-the-inevitable.md

 Every codebase, no matter how well-maintained, will eventually face security challenges.
 Let's try to proactively prepare for that day by configuring a few tools GitHub offers:

-1. **Dependabot** - Track and create alerts for vulnerabilities found in upstream code like our python and javascript libraries.
+1. **Dependabot** - Track and create alerts for vulnerabilities found in upstream dependencies used in your project.
+Automatically create pull requests to upgrade dependencies to safe versions.

-1. **Code Scanning** - Identify dangerous coding patterns that can cause vulnerabilities.
+1. **Code Scanning** - Analyze your repository's code to find security vulnerabilities and coding errors.
+Use GitHub Copilot Autofix to automatically suggest fixes for these alerts.

-1. **Security Policy** - A clear policy helps users know how to report security vulnerabilities responsibly.
+1. **Security Policy and Private vulnerability reporting** - Provide a guide and simple form for security researchers and end users to responsibly report vulnerabilities directly to the repository maintainer.
 This prevents sensitive issues from being publicly disclosed before they're fixed.

 > [!NOTE]
 > This is just a quick setup guide.
 For a more detailed setup of each service, we recommend the related GitHub Skills exercises and/or GitHub documentation.